Showing posts with label ashford. Show all posts

 Nostalgia

 The house on the corner of Ashford Road and Warehorne Road is believed to be the oldest in the village.
 It was a bakery until the 1980s, and a post office too until 1970, when a new post office was built at Bridgewell (now a private house in the one-way street).
 In the 80s the post office moved to the Mace store (now an office), finally settling at its current location in the Morrisons store, which itself was previously an independent store, then VG, Costcutter and McColl's.
-Hamstreet was briefly graced with a baker's shop again when the Chocoloate Box newsagency closed in 2012.
+Hamstreet was briefly graced with a baker's shop again when the Chocolate Box newsagency closed in 2012.
 There was a second newsagency (Harden's) located at Old Stores House in The Street until the 1990s.

 Prior to use for beauty purposes, the shop at Woodville was an antiques shop, and before this a butcher's store.
 When the butchery closed in the 1980s, a butcher's counter was positioned at the rear of the VG store (now Morrisons) for a number of years.
 Villagers had a choice of garages, both with filling stations, at the time too.
 The second of these, Tippen's, was located where the small housing development between the former Chocolate Box and the church now stands.